 How does if differ?

-Early Start forms a part of the ‘Healthy Together’ public health programme for children and young people aged 0-19 and their families across Leicester, Leicestershire and Rutland.
+Early Start forms a part of the ‘Healthy Together’ public health programme for children and young people aged 0-19 and their families across Leicester.

 The service is offered on top of the Healthy Together programme that everyone gets from their local public health nurse (health visitor) and will see you receive more home visits before and after your baby is born.